-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) inward.
+- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery LOCK switch (1) outward.

-3 Slide the battery pack diagonally into the battery compartment until the projection (2) on either side of the battery compartment fits into the U-shaped cut (3) on either side of the battery pack.
+3 Slide the battery pack diagonally into the battery compartment until the projection (2) on either side of the battery compartment fits into the cut (3) on either side of the battery pack.